Warren Buffett's Dividend Portfolio

 It's hard to say why Citigroup, which accounts for 1% of Berkshire's portfolio, caught Buffett's eye.
 The bank's stock trades at a discount compared to larger, more reputable peers such as JPMorgan Chase.

-And perhaps Buffett expected rising interest rates to act as a rising tide to lift all banks, even though this has had the opposite effect so far due to the fierce battle for deposits.
+And perhaps Buffett expected higher interest rates to act as a rising tide to lift all banks, even though this has had the opposite effect so far due to the fierce battle for deposits.

 It's hard to say why Citigroup, which accounts for 1% of Berkshire's portfolio, caught Buffett's eye.
 The bank's stock trades at a discount compared to larger, more reputable peers such as JPMorgan Chase.

-And perhaps Buffett expected rising interest rates to act as a rising tide to lift all banks, even though this has had the opposite effect so far due to the fierce battle for deposits.
+And perhaps Buffett expected higher interest rates to act as a rising tide to lift all banks, even though this has had the opposite effect so far due to the fierce battle for deposits.

 Chevron (CVX)